 EXAMPLE 1.4.
-W hen we will be talking about real-world one-dollar bills, we will use the following picture denominator collect collection numerator string slash number-phrase
+When we will be talking about real-world one-dollar bills, we will use the following picture

-Number-Phrases 4
+4 Number-Phrases

 Our first task in ARITHMETIC is to find a way to represent real-world items on paper.
 The underlying idea is quite simple.